PhilipNaudus/simple_site-gh-pages/mulanbook/index.md

 				<figure class="float right" >
 					<img class="shaddow" src="/assets/images/articles/hua_mulan_lu_wanhua_sworn_sisters.jpg" alt="Mulan, dressed as a man, next to her sworn sister, Princess Lu Wanhua." />
 				</figure>
 				<p>Nevertheless, the overarching plot and each subplot remains intact.
-Care has been taken to preserve all the major characters, and and even the original chapter numbering has been preserved.</p>
+Care has been taken to preserve all the major characters, and as well as the themes behind each chapter.</p>
 			</div>
 		</div>
 	</div>